Hydromagnetic waves in an expanding universe -- cosmological MHD code tests using analytic solutions: Example code testing with Arepo

 A more detailed understanding of the frequency and amplitude error found using \textsc{arepo} can be found by performing a series of simulations at various spatial resolutions.
 We perform such a study in 2D where we expect second order convergence from the space and time discretization in \textsc{arepo} \citep{Pakmor2016}.
 We also use a stronger magnetic field, $\Oma=2\upi$ in order to have many oscillations occurring between $\ai=1/128$ and $a=1$.

 The result of this convergence study is shown in Fig.~\ref{fig:alfven-sim-standing}.
 In the left panel we show $\dBc/\Bc$ multiplied with $a^{1/4}$ and $\du/\vao$ multiplied with $a^{3/4}$ as a function of $\ln a/\ai$.
-The advantage of plotting the solution this way is that it makes the correct solution appear as simple sinusoidals.
+The advantage of plotting the solution this way is that it makes the correct solution appear as simple sinusoidal functions.
 This makes it easy to visually distinguish the numeric decay of the wave from the physical one.
-In addition to this visual assessment, we also fit the \textsc{arepo} data with a sinusoidal function multiplied by a decaying exponential.
-The error in the frequency is shown in the top right panel of Fig.~\ref{fig:alfven-sim-standing} (here $\kappa_\mathrm{s}$ is the frequency found in the simulation data and $\kappa_\mathrm{t}$ is the theoretical expectation).
-The numeric decay rate is shown in the bottom right panel of Fig.~\ref{fig:alfven-sim-standing}.
+In addition to this visual assessment, we also fit the \textsc{arepo} data with functions of the form \be y(x) = C \sin\left(\kappa_\mathrm{num} x + D\right)\ue^{-\Gamma_\mathrm{num} x/2} \ , \en where $x=\ln (a/\ai)$ and $y = \dBc a^{1/4}$ or $y=\du \,a^{3/4}$ are values obtained from the simulations.
+Here $C$, $D$, $\kappa_\mathrm{num}$ and $\Gamma_\mathrm{num}$ are fitting parameters.
+As evident in the left panel of Fig.~\ref{fig:alfven-sim-standing} such fits provide an excellent match to the simulation data.
+The error in the frequency is shown in the top right panel of Fig.~\ref{fig:alfven-sim-standing} (here $\kappa_\mathrm{num}$ is the frequency found in the simulation data and $\kappa$ is the theoretical expectation).
+The numeric decay rate, $\Gamma_\mathrm{num}/2$, is shown in the bottom right panel of Fig.~\ref{fig:alfven-sim-standing}.
 The frequency error is seen to converge at second order while the numeric decay rate converges at third order.